cloud-gov/pages-core/docs/DEVELOPMENT.md

 2. Update local credential files (see ci/vars/example.yml)

 #### CI deployments
 This repository contains one deployment pipeline file which is used to deploy the application across three separate environments.
-This is acheived using the `boot` task from [`pages-pipeline-task`](https://github.com/cloud-gov/pages-pipeline-tasks/?tab=readme-ov-file#boot).
+This is achieved using the `boot` task from [`pages-pipeline-task`](https://github.com/cloud-gov/pages-pipeline-tasks/?tab=readme-ov-file#boot).

 Each pipeline deploys the Pages app/api, the admin app, and the queues app for a given environment.
 Notable differences between the per-environment pipelines:
 - `dev`: This pipeline runs when a PR is created against the `main` branch.
 It will deploy the API without waiting for lint/tests to pass.
 It sends back information about various tasks as Github status checks.
 It runs integration testing post-deployment.